Relative Fontaine-Messing theory over power series rings: Relative Fontaine--Laffaille modules and associated Galois representations

-\begin{proof} The proof of \cite[Theorem 2.1]{FaltingsCcris} applies almost verbatim for our base $R$.
-For the convenience of the readers, we sketch the proof below.
+\begin{proof} The proof of \cite[Thm.
+2.1]{FaltingsCcris} applies almost verbatim for our base $R = W(k)[\![t_1, \ldots, t_d]\!]$.
+For the convenience of readers, we sketch the proof below.

-If $d = 0$, then $R = W(k)$.
-In that case, (2) and (3) are results from the classical Fontaine-Laffaille theory (\cite[Proposition 1.8]{Fonatine-Laffaille}).
-For (1), first note that the length of $\wt{M} \geq$ the length of $M$ for any $M \in \R{MF}_{\R{big}}(R)$, with equality if and only if all maps $\rF^{i+1}(M) \rightarrow \rF^i(M)$ are injective.
+Note first that the corresponding statements for objects in $\mathrm{MF}(R_g) = \mathrm{MF}(W(k_g))$ hold by the classical Fontaine-Laffaille theory as follows.
+In that case, (2) and (3) follow directly from \cite[Sec.
+1]{Fonatine-Laffaille}.
+For (1), the length of $\wt{M} \geq$ the length of $M$ for any $M \in \R{MF}(R_g)$, with equality if and only if all maps $\rF^{i+1}(M) \rightarrow \rF^i(M)$ are injective.
 This proves the first part of (1).
-The assertion about direct summands in (1) follows by applying this fact to $M/p^j M$'s (which are objects in $\R{MF}(R)$).
+The assertion about direct summands in (1) follows by applying this fact to $M/p^j M$'s (which are objects in $\R{MF}(R_g)$).